 Summer brings pests.
-Along with standard chemical controls, we offer safe, earth-friendly, organic solutions: live beneficial insects and natural products to control slugs, aphids, mites, mildews, caterpillars, root weevils, budworms
+Along with standard chemical controls, we offer earth-friendly, organic solutions such as live beneficial insects and natural products to control slugs, aphids, mites, mildews, caterpillars, root weevils, budworms.

 Our staff is here to help solve any of your garden challenges.
 Bring in a bagged sample of your problems for expert advice.

 Most fruit trees can be pruned when fruit locations are obvious (especially good for espaliered forms).